jessesquires/JSQMessagesViewController/Documentation/contributor_onboarding.md

 ## Pushing code

-Although you have permissions to push code directly to `develop` or `master` as a **core contributor**, we ask that you *always* submit a pull request for code changes.
+Although you have permissions to push code directly to `develop` as a core contributor, we ask that you *always* submit a pull request for code changes.
 After a code review and approval, you may merge your diff.
+For minor changes, like formatting or typos, pushing directly to `develop` is acceptable.

+Always merge work to `develop` unless otherwise specified.
+The project lead will manage the `master` branch.

+For now, Jesse ([**@jessesquires**](https://github.com/jessesquires)) should provide the final approval for *all* pull requests.
+However, as core contributors grow and establish themselves in the project, they can take on this responsibility as well.

 ## Managing issues